 Diminished or absent A2: The presence of a normal or accentuated A2 speaks against the existence of severe aortic stenosis

-Paradoxical splitting of the S2: Resulting from late closure of A2
+Paradoxical splitting of the S2: Resulting from late closure of the aortic valve with delayed A2

 Accentuated P2: In the presence of secondary pulmonary hypertension